 Expert guidance on what you can do.

-You are and your students are most likely prepared to respond to a fire, a flood, or even a tornado, but will you know what to do if an active shooter enters your school?
+You are most likely prepared to respond to a fire, a flood, or even a tornado at work, but will you know what to do if an active shooter enters your workplace?

 These types of incidents can occur in almost any public place including places of worship, shopping areas, and business environments.
 They sometimes occur randomly, but more often there are warning signs that, if recognized, can prevent another tragedy.
 It is essential that you are personally prepared.